Access to children

 Families eligible for the Student Assistance Scheme (STAS) can organise to have their fees paid by this Scheme instead.
 STAS application forms are available from the school.

-All students as part of our sun safe policy are to wear a sun safe hat at recess and lunch or when required to be outside for a period of 10 mins or more during the days of daylight savings.
+All students as part of our sun safe policy are to wear a sun safe hat at recess and lunch or when required to be outside for a period of 10 mins or more during Term 1 and from 1 September each year.
 Children not wearing a hat are required to stay in the designated shade areas of the deck, pergola or outside the GP hall.
 Teachers are asked to support this by wearing a sun safe hat at the same time.

 From time to time the problem of headlice appears in the school.
 Anyone can “catch” them and because children work and play closely together they can easily “pick them up”.
 Parents are advised to check children’s hair for headlice or nits at least once a week.
 If the problem is detected, please keep your children away from school until the whole family has been treated with recommended lotion, and all eggs are removed.
 Please advise the school if your child is affected.
 The school advises parents when headlice are detected in a particular class.
 Information pamphlets are available from school.